wpengine/github-action-wpe-site-deploy/DEVELOPMENT.md

 5. Open a pull request to the `main` branch.
 6. Once all checks are passing and the PR is approved, Squash and Merge into the `main` branch.

+## Updating the Docker Image

+The docker image that this action relies on is managed in https://github.com/wpengine/site-deploy.
+After a new `wpengine/site-deploy` image is released and tagged:

+1. Create a new branch.
+2. Update the tag in [./action.yml](./action.yml).
+3. Use `npx changeset` to create a changeset describing the change to users.
+4. Commit your changes.
+5. Open a pull request to the `main` branch.
+6. Once all checks are passing and the PR is approved, Squash and Merge into the `main` branch.

 ## Creating a release

 We use [Changesets](https://github.com/changesets/changesets) to automate versioning and releasing.
-When you are ready to release, the first step is to create the new version.

-1. Go to pull requests and view the "Version Action" PR.
+1. Go to pull requests and view the automated "Version Action" PR.
 2. Review the PR:
     - [ ] Changelog entries were created.
     - [ ] Version number in package.json was bumped.